 - Teaching philosophy

 Foundations of nursing knowledge, nursing theory, legal and ethical issues, fundamentals of research, human bioscience, psychology, sociology related to practice.
 Principles of investigative approaches in nursing, concepts and theories relevant to practice, contemporary nursing issues.
 Academic reading and writing skills, ability to access and evaluate information from a variety of sources, skills in critical analysis, critical judgement, synthesis and evaluation.
 Ability to conceptualise practice.
-Demonstrated Australian Nursing Council Inc. competencies.
+Nursing and Midwifery Board of Australia standards for practice.

 Online Learning Activity: Discussion and Participation *